davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ## Pronouns

-Pronouns are also really interesting.
-Subject and object pronouns are low at the start, and then rise gradually across the middle, and then kind of scramble at the end.
-Though, overall, the subject pronouns seem to sort of plateau around 80%, whereas the object pronouns start to curve up a bit:
+Pronouns are also really varied.
+Subject and object pronouns are low at the start, rise gradually across the middle, and then kind of scramble at the end.
+Though, overall, the subject pronouns seem to plateau around 80%, whereas the object pronouns start to curve up a bit:

 ![](images/flat/prp-subject-object.png)

-The absence at the beginning, I guess, might have overlaps with the theory about "a" as a proxy for "newness"?
-Before they can be referred to with pronouns, characters first have to be introduced with nouns - "a man named Robert" has to come before "he"?
+The absence at the beginning, I guess, just corresponds that things first need to be introduced with regular nouns, before they can be referred to with pronouns.
+Eg, "a man named Robert" has to come before "he"?

 Whereas, possessives are all over the place at the start: